 301, 302.
 Greek.
-Reading of the Gospel of John, first semester, and the Gospel of Mark, spring semester, giving especial attention to verb forms.
+Reading of the Gospel of John, both semesters, giving especial attention to verb forms.
 Text: Dana and Mantey's Manual Grammar of the Greek New Testament.
 Prescribed, first or second year, two hours both semesters.
 Professor Siegel.

 303, 304.
 Greek.
-Reading of the Gospel of Luke, fall semester, and the Acts, second semester, with continued work in syntax.
+Reading of the Gospel of Mark, first semester, and the Acts, second semester.
+Text: Burton's Syntax of the Moods and Tenses in New Testament Greek.
 Prescribed, second or third year, two hours both semesters.
 Professor Siegel.
-Taught by Dr. Bennetch, fall 1944-1945.